nhatkytran/Custom-Hooks/README.md

 # 2. (useLSReducer - useReducer, useNavigateWithAPI)

-=> This first section of custom hooks I coded it myself
+=> This second section of custom hooks I code it myself

 - useNavigateWithAPI custom hook (check "useNavigateWithAPI.jsx" - I write some comments on how to use this custom hook in it's own file)
 - LocalStorage (useReducer) custom hook (check "useLSReducer.jsx")